 Thursday morning, 19 February 2016, AM

-Caroline: Andrey departs to meet with St. George in Caroline’s place, spinning a story about interest in the foster system as a whole, and about her own contributions to it specifically.
+Caroline: Audrey departs to meet with St. George in Caroline’s place, spinning a story about interest in the foster system as a whole, and about her own contributions to it specifically.

 GM: She returns to her domitor at nightfall with the following information.